17 Spectacular places to visit in Malaga (beyond beaches)

 Beautiful places to visit in Malaga for the best views

-4. Visit the roof of Malaga Cathedral
+4. Visit the roof of the Cathedral

 What’s more, from here, you can spot the tops of the domes that protect the roof.
 The brick domes, which you can see today, are only a few years old (from 2010).
 They protect the original cupolas which are underneath.